 The Spagyrex™ Revolution

-Global Healing Center has taken spagyric concepts and advanced the processes to the next level with the groundbreaking and proprietary line of Spagyrex™ tinctures.
+Global Healing Center has taken spagyric concepts and advanced the processes to the next level with the groundbreaking and proprietary line of Spagyrex™ liquid herbal extracts.

-Following the principle of separating and recombining all the elements of an herb, Spagyrex™ products extract the most powerful essences, resulting in a Harmonious Organic Supercharged Tincture (HOST).
+Following the principle of separating and recombining all the elements of an herb, Spagyrex™ products extract the most powerful essences, resulting in a Harmonious Organic Supercharged Extract.

 - Dr. Edward F. Group III, DC, ND, DACBN, DCBCN, DABFM